-- a) Recognition Provisions - 1) Recognition Status.
-A district will be granted a status of recognition continued, recognition continued-with conditions, or recognition interrupted. - 2) Effect of Recognition Continued.
-A district which has been granted the status of recognition continued will be entitled to receive ICCB grants for which it is otherwise entitled and eligible. - 3) Effect of Recognition Continued-With Conditions.
-A district which has been assigned the status of recognition continued-with conditions will be entitled to receive ICCB grants for which it is otherwise entitled and eligible, but it will be given a specified time to resolve the conditions which led to its assignment to that status.
-A follow-up visit will be scheduled not sooner than three nor later than nine months after ICCB action on the assignment to determine the district's progress in resolving the conditions. - 4) Effect of Recognition Interrupted.
-A district which has been assigned a status of recognition interrupted may apply for recognition at such time as all requirements set forth by the ICCB have been satisfied.
-A district on recognition interrupted status will have state funding suspended on a prorata, per diem basis for the period of time for which such status is in effect. - 5) Recognition Action.
+- a) Recognition Provisions - b) Recognition Status.
+A district will be granted a status of recognition continued, recognition continued with conditions, or recognition interrupted. - c) Effect of Recognition Continued.
+A district that has been granted the status of recognition continued will be entitled to receive ICCB grants for which it is otherwise entitled and eligible. - d) Effect of Recognition Continued-With Conditions.
+A district that has been granted the status of recognition continued with conditions will be entitled to receive ICCB grants for which it is otherwise entitled and eligible, but it will be given a specified time to resolve the conditions that led to its assignment to that status.
+A follow-up visit will be scheduled not sooner than three nor later than nine months after ICCB action on the assignment to determine the district's progress in resolving the conditions. - e) Effect of Recognition Interrupted.
+A district that has been granted a status of recognition interrupted may apply for recognition when all requirements set forth by ICCB have been satisfied.
+A district on recognition interrupted status will have State funding suspended on a prorata, per diem basis for the period for that such status is in effect. - f) Recognition Action.
 Recognition is considered to be continuous unless action is taken to interrupt it.
-The ICCB will act on the recognition status of each district at the meeting subsequent to the ICCB recognition report being received.
-A district which previously has not been granted a recognition status by the ICCB may apply for a recognition status at any time.
-A district which has the status of recognition continued shall apply for continuation of that status at least 30 days prior to a scheduled recognition team visit. - b) Evaluation.
-The ICCB staff recognition team will conduct an in-depth evaluation of each district at least once every 5 years.
-Additional or alterate focused evaluations may be conducted to review circumstances of alleged gross noncompliance with ICCB standards.
+The ICCB will act on the recognition status of a district at the meeting subsequent to the ICCB recognition report being received.
+A district that previously has not been granted a recognition status by the ICCB may apply for a recognition status at any time.
+A district that has the status of recognition continued shall apply for continuation of that status at least 30 days before a scheduled recognition team visit. - g) Evaluation.
+The ICCB staff recognition team will conduct an in-depth evaluation of a district at least once every 5 years.
+Additional or alternate focused evaluations may be conducted to review circumstances of alleged gross noncompliance with ICCB standards.
 The purpose of the evaluation will be to determine compliance with ICCB standards.
-The evaluation may include an on-site visit.
-No district will be assigned a recognition status without having received a prior in-depth evaluation.
+The evaluation may include an onsite visit.
+No district will be granted a recognition status without having received a prior in-depth evaluation.
 A district will receive a draft report of the recognition team's findings no later than 30 days after the conclusion of the evaluation.
 The district will have 30 days to review the draft report, respond to compliance recommendations, and return the responses to ICCB.
 A final report will be presented to the ICCB at its next regularly scheduled meeting and will include the district's responses to the draft report's findings.
 Accompanying the final report will be the evaluating team's recommendation for recognition status.

-- c) Review and Appeal.
-The ICCB may place a district on a recognition interrupted status for failure to meet ICCB standards after being assigned a status of recognition continued-with conditions and receiving a follow-up evaluation if the district has not resolved the conditions within the stated time allowed.
+- h) Review and Appeal.
+The ICCB may place a district on a recognition interrupted status for failure to meet ICCB standards after being granted a status of recognition continued with conditions and receiving a follow-up evaluation if the district has not resolved the conditions within the stated time allowed.
 Any district whose recognition is interrupted may file a written request with the ICCB for a hearing on the decision in accordance with Section 1501.110.
-Pending the hearing and decision, any consequences of recognition interrupted will be suspended. - d) Recognition Standards.
-The recognition standards by which a district will be evaluated for recognition purposes will be the applicable statutes within the Public Community College Act and the applicable ICCB rules.
+Pending the hearing and decision, any consequences of recognition interrupted will be suspended. - i) Recognition Standards.
+The recognition standards by which a district will be evaluated for recognition purposes will be the applicable statutes within the Public Community College Act and applicable ICCB rules.